SportPilot.

 Iteration 1: Events Page - Entries/Draws Table View

-Final Solutions.
+Final Solution.

-On-Site Event Management with fast edits, smooth operations
+On-site Event Management with fast edits, smooth operations

 Top-down Management